 - Use Ginger: Ginger is one of the best ways to improve digestive juices.
-Ginger is part of a group of herbs called carminatives along with peppermint, star anise, cardamom, coriander, etc. I recommend drinking 2-3 cups of ginger tea each day, you can put ginger essential oil in water (2-3 drops in water), juice 3cm of fresh ginger root in a green juice each day and use ground ginger on your foods.
+Ginger is part of a group of herbs called carminatives along with peppermint, star anise, cardamom, coriander, etc. I recommend drinking 2-3 cups of ginger tea each day.
+You can put ginger essential oil in water (2-3 drops in water).
+3cm of fresh ginger root in a green juice each day and use ground ginger on your foods.
 You can also consume fermented ginger which is common in Asian dishes such as kimchi.

 - Super-Hydrate Outside of Meal Times: I am a HUGE advocate of optimal hydration and it is especially important if you have low stomach acid.
-Good hydration will help activate bowel motility and push contents through the digestive system which will reduce microbial fermentation and toxicity in the body.
+Good hydration will help activate bowel motility.
+Aswell as push contents through the digestive system which will reduce microbial fermentation and toxicity in the body.

-- Drink Very Little With Meat-Containing Meals: Anytime you are going to have meat or any sort of heavier food (not a smoothie or a veggie salad), you should not drink water for at least 30 minutes before the meal other than perhaps ½ a glass for taking a supplement.
-This will reduce any potential dilution of the gastric juices and allow for better digestion.
+- Drink Very Little With Meat-Containing Meals: Anytime you are going to have meat or any sort of heavier food (not a smoothie or a veggie salad).
+You should not drink water for at least 30 minutes before the meal.
+Other than perhaps ½ a glass for taking a supplement.
+This will reduce any potential dilution of the gastric juices.
+It will also allow for better digestion.

 - Avoid Water After a Meal: To allow for optimal digestion, I recommend abstaining from water or liquids until at least 30 minutes after a meal.
 This allows for proper stomach acid activity, sterilization, protein metabolism, etc.

-- Use Lemon and Apple Cider Vinegar: Squeezing fresh lemon or using lemon juice or apple cider vinegar (ACV) on your meat and veggies helps to tenderize the food.
+- Use Lemon and Apple Cider Vinegar: Squeezing fresh lemon or using lemon juice or apple cider vinegar on your meat and veggies helps to tenderize them.
 This allows for better digestion and nutrient absorption.
-You can either marinate foods in a lemon or ACV base or just add them as a dressing before you consume them.
+You can either marinate foods in a lemon or ACV base.
+Or just add them as a dressing before you consume them.